prosillo/raphazilla/content/en-us/blog/_index.md

 ---
-title: Blog
+title: "Blog"
-description: Read here my posts about technology, programming and other subjects.
+description: "Read here my posts about technology, programming and other subjects.😎"
-summary: Read here my posts about technology, programming and other subjects.
+summary: "Read here my posts about technology, programming and other subjects."
+layout: "list"
 ---